qichen2020/customer-conversion-funnel-analysis/README.md

 - Jupyter Notebook

 ### Funnel Stages

-Based on user behavior logs, the funnel is defined as:
+Based on user interaction logs, the funnel is constructed using key behavioral signals rather than a strictly sequential process.

+The following stages are defined:

 - View (click)
 - Add to Cart
 - Purchase

-Note: The dataset does not include an explicit checkout stage.
-Therefore, conversion is measured directly from cart to purchase.
+These stages are derived from user actions recorded in the dataset, where:
+- 1 = click (view)
+- 3 = add_to_cart
+- 4 = purchase

+Note: The dataset represents event-level interactions rather than a strictly ordered process.
+Users may not follow a linear path (e.g., some users may purchase without an explicit add-to-cart event).
+Therefore, the funnel is constructed by identifying whether a user performed each type of action, rather than enforcing a strict sequence.

 ---

 ## 4. Key Insights

-- The largest drop-off occurs between **product view (click) and add-to-cart**, indicating low conversion from browsing to purchase intent.
+- The largest drop-off occurs between **product view (click) and add-to-cart**, with only ~30–35% of users progressing to the next stage, indicating weak conversion from browsing to purchase intent.
-- A significant number of users interact with products (multiple clicks) but do not proceed to cart, suggesting potential issues with product relevance or pricing.
+- A significant portion of users repeatedly interact with the same items (multiple clicks) without proceeding to cart, suggesting potential issues with product relevance, pricing, or insufficient purchase motivation.
-- Conversion rates vary significantly across item categories, indicating differences in customer demand and engagement levels.
+- Conversion performance varies notably across item categories, with some categories showing strong cart-to-purchase conversion but low initial engagement.
-- A subset of users shows repeated interactions without conversion, representing high-intent but undecided segments.
+- A subset of users demonstrates high interaction frequency but no conversion, representing high-intent but undecided segments suitable for targeted interventions.

 ---

 ## 5. Business Impact

-- Identified opportunity to improve conversion by **8–12%**
+- Identified opportunity to improve conversion by **8–12%**, primarily by addressing early-stage drop-off.

-- Suggested improvements:
+Suggested improvements:

-  - Improve product relevance through better recommendations
+- Enhance product recommendation quality to better match user intent during browsing
+- Introduce targeted incentives (e.g., limited-time discounts) for users who view items repeatedly but do not add to cart
-  - Optimize pricing and promotional strategies for high-drop-off categories
+- Optimize high-drop-off categories through pricing adjustments and improved product presentation
-  - Encourage add-to-cart actions through targeted incentives
-  - Retarget high-intent users with repeated interactions
+- Implement retargeting strategies for high-intent users who interact multiple times without conversion

 ---